mParticle/docs/src/pages/integrations/snowflake/data-warehouse/index.md

 mParticle's Data Warehouse integration with Snowflake forwards all your incoming data to a Snowflake cluster, allowing you to query the raw data directly.

-The integration creates a table in your Snowflake database for each custom app event name and each eCommerce event name with a volume above a defined threshold.
+The integration creates a table in your Snowflake database for each custom event name and each eCommerce event name with a volume above a defined threshold.
 Less common events are recorded in a single table, labeled `otherevents`.

 By default, the integration begins loading current data into Snowflake from the time it is enabled.
 You can work with your mParticle Customer Service Manager to load historical data.